 -->

-Ghost Rider: Spirit of Vengeance Cover I once ate a jar full of very hot-chillies in one sitting, and then washed them down with a whole bottle of vodka mixed with turpentine.
-I like to call this combination 'The Spirit of Vengeance'.
-Unlike this film Directed by Mark Neveldine and Brian Taylor; plus Starring: Nicolas Cage, Johnny Whitworth, Ciarán Hinds, with Violante Placido.
+Ghost Rider: Spirit of Vengeance - Poster I once ate a jar full of very hot chillies in one sitting, and then washed them down with a whole bottle of vodka mixed with turpentine.
+I like to call this combination, 'The Spirit of Vengeance'.
+Not unlike the following film, directed by Mark Neveldine and Brian Taylor, and starring Nicolas Cage, Johnny Whitworth, Ciarán Hinds, and Violante Placido.
 It was made in 2011 and lasts for 95-minutes.

 Ghost Rider: Spirit of Vengeance